sfbrigade/CA_DOJ_OpenJustice/README.md

 + Brian Smith
 + Biljana Rolih, Ph.D.
 + Jude Calvillo
++ Alex Novet
++ Nitya Subramanian

-#### Status, as of January 4, 2017:
+#### Status, as of January 25, 2017:

++ We were recently informed of some very interesting data coming down the pipeline (gun sales and justice department transactions, post-arrest), and the team has already formulated some great hypotheses to test upon that data.
+* We will be having another call with OpenJustice's head of research, Eric Giannella, Ph.D., in the coming weeks, to see how realistic it would be to execute our latest batch of hypothesis tests, given state regulations/policy, as well as to get his insights into the sociological issues involved.
-+ We recently touched base with the DoJ's new, dedicated OpenJustice team, Eric Giannella, Ph.D., Damian Ortellado, and of course, Justin Erlich (Special Assistant Attorney General).
-We're now moving toward integrating some of our findings into the DoJ's data stories and getting additional statistical -and visualization- prompts from the DoJ team.
++ We're continuing to move toward integrating some of our findings into the DoJ's data stories and getting additional statistical -and visualization- prompts from the DoJ team.
 + [Prompt #1 pretty much complete (Anonymous Analyst) >>](https://git.io/v64kG)
 + [Prompt #2 hypothesis tests being extended to all years and top BC codes (Biljana Rolih, Ph.D.)](https://github.com/billiescodes/project_DOJ/blob/master/README.md)
     - [Initial exploration and hypothesis tests (Catherine Zhang) >>](https://git.io/viOWB)